Master of Occupational Therapy

 ACOTE's telephone number is (301) 652-6611 and email address is accred@aota.org.
 ACOTE's website is www.acoteonline.org.

 Graduates of the program will be able to sit for the national certification examination for the occupational therapists administered by the National Board for Certification in Occupational Therapy (NBCOT).
 (A felony conviction may affect a graduate’s ability to sit for NBCOT certification examination or attain state licensure).
 After successful completion of this examination, the individual will be an Occupational Therapist, Registered (OTR).
-Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+All states require licensure in the United States and full licensure is based on the results of the NBCOT Certification Examination.
 The NBCOT can be contacted at www.nbcot.org.

 Program Requirements